Brendan-P-Moore/AMPTransformer/README.md

 ```
 # Predict
 To predict the antimicrobial nature of the peptide sequences contained within a fasta file, we can run the following function.
+The path to the fasta file and model folders must be the absolute path.

 **Peptide sequences should be between 5 and 100 amino acids in length.
 The ES**